donate

 • Submit and Celebrate: Remind your mentor to submit the final Evaluation Form.

 • Get Recognized: Celebrate your achievements at a state workshop or regional kickoff event (check the calendar for upcoming events).
-Bonus: Earn two project awards and you’ll receive a special Forever Frame to display your Green Steps pride!
+Bonus: Earn just one project award and you’ll receive a special Forever Frame to display your Green Steps pride!

 Training Video